 As well as other dogs, try to expose your puppy to as many different people (including the postie and tradesmen and women in uniform), sounds (such as the vacuum cleaner or thunder) in a calm, friendly and non overwhelming environment as you can during this socialisation window.

-Puppyhood is something to be enjoyed because they grow up quickly!
-With a little knowledge, preparation and patience you can set your pup up for many happy years as a loved and cherished family member.
+Bringing a new puppy home and the first few months of puppyhood are something to be enjoyed because they grow up quickly!
+With a little guidance, knowledge, preparation, patience, and by ensuring you have the essentials, you can set your pup up for many happy years as a loved and cherished family member.

 "Before you get a dog, you can't quite imagine what living with one might be like; afterward, you can't imagine living any other way." - Caroline Knapp